korinVR/synthesis.js/README.md

 # synthesis.js

 **This library is in development and is not ready for use yet.**
 Work-in-progress MIDI synthesizer.
-Currenatly it has square wave only.
+Currently it has square wave only.

 Working demo is at http://framesynthesis.com/experiments/synthesis.js/
 You can play it with MIDI keyboard or [MML2SMF](https://github.com/KatsuomiK/mml2smf) MMLs.